IanAWatson/LillyMol-4.0-Bazel/docs/dicer.md

 As dicer evolved, it was called upon to do more and more things, and the number of optional behaviours became quite unwieldy.
 It should be re-cast to operate from a Protocol Buffer file, and that may happen.
-In order to deal with the abundance of functionality, a variety of optional behaviours are bundled in the `-B` option.
+In order to deal with the abundance of functionality, a variety of optional behaviors are bundled in the `-B` option.
 Enter `-B help` for a list of those.

 A more complete explanation of those sub-options follows.